Athaodam/essays/README.md

 # Plants of Cambodia

 The Kingdom of ==Cambodia=={Q424} is considered a "biodiversity hotspot" in mainland ==Southeast Asia=={Q11708}.[^2] Plants are very important in many parts of Cambodian day life and culture.
 They are eaten as food, made into medicines, used as decoration, and are incorporated into specific rituals for many ==rites of passage=={Q1131696} and community events.
-We began Plant Planet Plate as a way to share, safeguard, and celebrate the many useful plants of Cambodia with
+We began Plant Planet Plate as a way to share, safeguard, and celebrate the bio(cultural)diversity of Cambodia with Cambodian nationals, members of the diaspora, and interested plant enthusiasts all over the world!

 # Our Mission

-To understand how people living in Oddar Meanchey Province, Cambodia collection, prepare, and use foraged plants in their daily lives as food, medicine, and beyond.
++ To understand how people living in Oddar Meanchey Province, Cambodia collection, prepare, and use foraged plants in their daily lives as food, medicine, and beyond.
++ To highlight local plant species and cultural practices around them
-We would like to highlight glimpses of the local traditional ecological knowledge of the vibrant communities living in the province.
++ To highlight glimpses of the local traditional ecological knowledge of the vibrant communities living around the province

 # Design & approaches